winter-b/Setups/README.md

 htpasswd.exe -c -b -B -C 15 C:\passwords\.htpasswd adminas adminas123
 ```

-### 8.After the configuration is done go to XAMMP application and click in "Apache" row "Start"
+### 8.After the configuration is done go to XAMPP application and click in "Apache" row "Start"

 ### 9.Explore and test the websites at: